 - Supported Go templates functions.

-Each article describes a certain process: process composition, available options and features.
+Each article describes specific process: its composition, available options and features.

 Also, this section includes articles with base primitives and general tools:

-Werf is a CLI utility, so if you want to find a description of both basic commands needed to provide the CI/CD process and service commands that provide advanced functionality — use CLI Commands section.
+Since werf is a CLI utility, you may find a thorough description of basic commands required for the CI/CD process as well as service commands that provide advanced functionality in the CLI Commands section.

-Development section contains service and maintenance manuals and other docs which help developers to understand how some werf subsystem works, how to maintain some subsystem in the actual state, how to write and build new code for the werf, etc.
+The Development section contains service and maintenance manuals and other docs that help developers to understand how a specific werf subsystem works, how to maintain said subsystem in the actual state, how to write and build new code for the werf, etc.